dinhe878/coderefinery-documentation-example-project/README.md

-# coderefinery-documentation-example-project
+# Analyse a spreadsheet file with temperatures

+## Function
+Given a spreadsheet file, print the columns and print the mean temperature.

-Example project for coderefinery documentation lesson
+### This is derived from the coderefinery-documentation-example-project, example project for coderefinery documentation lesson